The beauty of Italian Alps is well known to the world.

 One of the slopes perfect for children and beginners, right next to the hotel

-I started off as a beginner and progressed to intermediate level thanks to a great variety of ski runs.
-At the beginning of our ski vacations, I spent most of the time in lower parts where slopes are easy and mild.
+I started off as a beginner and progressed to the intermediate level thanks to a great variety of ski runs.
+At the beginning of our ski vacations, I spent most of the time in the lower parts where slopes are easy and mild.
 Then I tried my skills on higher and more difficult ski runs and they turned out OK.

 Truth is, there are no really difficult ski trails in Livigno which would be suitable only for professional skiers.